 Looking back after over four years here, I realize now that most of what I read was even more worthless than I thought.
 Several issues stand out to me.

-Why it's frustrating as a single person
+Why it's especially frustrating as a single person

 For one thing, almost all you will read was written by married people.
 Sorry, but it is a totally different ball game single.
 In some ways better, in some ways harder.